cwcromwell/doc-templates/meta-template.md

 # The Meta-Template

 This is the outline for creating new templates.

 It's mainly for the owner and potential contributors to this repo.
 But contact me by opening an issue before you attempt a pull request.
-(I'm creating these to contribute to other projects, so you might want to go directly to those with your contributions.)
+(I'm creating these to contribute to other projects, so you might want to go directly to those projects and offer your contributions.)

 ## Template summary